-(Bonus thing you should know: In late 2018 only about 50% of the fiance visa cases being filed are making it all the way through the fiance visa process.
+(Bonus thing you should know: In early 2019 only about 50% of the fiance visa cases being filed are making it all the way through the fiance visa process.
 This means that you could file your case, get initial approval, wait 8 months for your fiance visa to be approved, and then be disappointed.
-Thankfully, all of our fiance visa cases have been approved in 2018.)
-If you would like more information about the approval rates in 2018 please read our blog article on that subject.
+Thankfully, all of our fiance visa cases have been approved in 2018 and 2019.)
+If you would like more information about the approval rates in 2018 and 2019 please read our blog article on that subject.

 IF you can overcome these TOP 10 issues/challenges then a fiancée visa (K1 visa) can be approved.
 How did you do with the top 10 checklist to successfully file a fiance visa?
 If you are not sure, not confident or need clarifications or advice, give us a call for a FREE consultation.
 Call us at 888-801-6558.
 We handle cases throughout the United States and the World.

 Wouldn’t it be less Expensive to work with an immigration consultant on my Fiance Visa Case?
 Almost every week our office gets phone calls from potential clients who would like to work with us to fix a previously filed Immigration case which was prepared by a paralegal/immigration consultant/ or notario.
 Most times we can help the potential client file a new case and the client is only out lost time with their loved one (although this could be a year or more of lost time) .
 Sadly, on occasion, we cannot help the potential client undue the damage done to their case by these non-lawyers.
 In addition, many times these firms are under no regulation and you will have no remedy should your case fail or you have irreparable damage to your future.